Fitness is a matter of sweating and thinking

 The next morning my friend Fang and I went to Ironman village.
 I also watched the award ceremony.

-My eyes were moist when I saw men and women 18-81 winning their hard-earned medals.
-Life is darn hard during COVID, but your smiles were beautiful.
+My eyes were moist when I saw men and women 18 to 81 year-young winning their hard-earned medals.
+Life is hard during COVID, but your smiles were beautiful.
 Run, walk, or crawl – don’t give up until you cross the line.

 Ironman Technical Tips